Complete lawlessness say actors, filmmakers on JNU horror

 Students abused me, tried to attack me, says JNU Vice Chancellor

-Director Anubhav Sinha tweeted: "Either this Government is not capable of maintaining law and order or they are complicit..."
+Director Anubhav Sinha tweeted: "Either this government is not capable of maintaining law and order or they are complicit..."

 Writer Gaurav Solanki called the attack on the varsity "an act of terror by terrorists".